First Scholars FAQs

 What is expected of me as a First Scholar?
 Accordion Closed

-- The First Scholars program is the premier first generation program on the NAU campus.
+- The First Scholars program is the premier first-generation program at NAU.
 With this in mind, students take on a greater responsibility and are much more visible than most students.
-They are expected to be involved in campus activities, successful in the classroom and leaders at NAU.
+They are expected to be involved in campus activities, successful in the classroom, and leaders at NAU.

 - There are multiple events and activities that students must attend:

-What is the purpose or mission of the First Scholars?
+What is the purpose or mission of First Scholars?
 Accordion Closed

-- The mission of The Suder Foundation (TSF) is to dramatically improve the graduation rate of first-generation college students and prepare each scholar for a life with self-awareness, success and significance.
+- First Scholars aims to improve the graduation rate of first-generation college students and prepare each scholar for a life with self-awareness, success, and significance.